 Since 2012 we have been working on iPads and in 2014 we introduced an invitational BYO program for iPads in Upper Carlisle (senior school).
 There has been an overwhelming uptake and our students are reaping the benefits of this program.
-As a school we have invested heavily in a major upgrade in our wifi and infrastructure to ensure the success of this program.
+As a school we have invested heavily in major upgrades to our network and infrastructure to ensure the success of this program.

 Having an iPad as a 1:1 device, as it is intended to be used, has given our students the benefit of:

 We continue to use iPads in other areas of our school.
-We have 8 iPads per classroom (except for our Senior School which is in its third year of BYO).
-Some of our Yr 4/5 classrooms are experimenting with BYO.
+We have 8 iPads per classroom (except for our Senior School which is in its fifth year of BYO).

 We also have a set of 15 iPads in our Resource Centre which are used in Inquiry learning for all classes throughout the year.